anilkumbalam/tenet-content/articles/series-intro.md

 - **Energy** → Signal strength relative to noise and interference

-Each paper in this series explores one aspect of these constraints through real systems:
+Each paper in this series explores one aspect of these constraints through real realtable systems:

 1.  **Emergency Locator Transmitters (ELTs)**
     How satellites detect and locate distress signals under extreme conditions